stars1210JasonHe/Deutsch_Learning_Platform/README.md

 ---

-🎉 **Ready to learn German?** Deploy with Docker and start your language journey!
+🎉 **Ready to learn German?** Deploy with Docker and start your language journey with AI-powered assistance!

+📧 **Questions?** Check the documentation in the `MD/` folder or open an issue on GitHub.